Teaching Your Dog Not To Chew

 Many people try to pull what the dog is chewing on out of their mouth, and are not aware that this makes it a sort of a game for the dog.
 They think you want to have fun with them and play, so they’re going to pull back as a reaction, commencing a sock-shredding game of tug-of-war.
 This is easily preventable by lightly smacking the side of their nose and saying ‘No’ with force.
 If this does not work, try grabbing your dog underneath their muzzle and pushing on both sides where their teeth connect, forcing them to release.
 Remember to be light with punishment!

-The Importance of ‘Puppy’
+Remember the Importance of ‘Puppy’

 Dogs have an elevated sense of smell and taste, making them sensitive to things that we don’t even notice such, as taste spray.
 Taste sprays are sprays made to taste disgusting to dogs, but to be un-noticeable to humans because of their sensitivity to taste.
 These sprays can be put all over your personal belongings to fend off your fuzzy little friend from chewing up your couch and clothes!